ShettyVinith/Basics-of-Java-Programming/2_String_Handling_and_Performance/Readme.md

 # 2. String Handling and Performance

-This folder contains Java programs related to string handling and performance comparisons.
+This folder contains Java programs focused on string operations and performance comparisons between `StringBuffer` and `StringBuilder`.

 ## Outputs